 What is a Planisphere?

-Planispheres are an essential piece of equipment no matter how experienced an astronomer you are.
+Planispheres are a deceptively simple, yet essential piece of equipment, no matter how experienced an astronomer you are.

 When you’ve got one, you’ll use a planisphere for four things: